-The vine physiology team at the NWGIC researches factors that impact on berry composition and yield including extreme temperatures, water stress, plant nutrition and carbohydrate partitioning.
-It is also focused on defining sustainable and efficient vineyard management practises and developing automated systems for yield prediction.
+Research into the factors that impact on berry composition and yield including extreme temperatures, water stress, plant nutrition and carbohydrate partitioning.
+Our research also aims to define sustainable and efficient vineyard management practises and develop automated systems for yield prediction.

 Team leader: Dr Bruno Holzapfel (NSW DPI)

 Team members: David Foster (NWGIC/DPI), Adrian Englefield (NSW DPI), Darren Fahey (NSW DPI), Dr John Blackman (NWGIC), Stephen Gottschall (NSW DPI)

 Powdery and downy mildew infect both the reproductive and vegetative organs, reducing carbohydrate production and berry quality, with negative consequences for overall productivity.
 As a result, the wine industry has a heavy reliance on chemical fungicides to control and prevent outbreaks of these pathogens in the vineyard.
 The assessment of new variety selections is not only important to evaluate resistance against pathogen attack, but also to determine how they can handle abiotic stress such as heat events and drought, particularly in the warmer grape growing regions.

 Breeding new grapevine cultivars with resistance to fungal pathogens presents an opportunity to substantially reduce the use of plant protection agents in vineyards, and therefore lower production costs and reduce the impact of viticulture on the environment.
 Resistance can be achieved by crossing suitable parent cultivars, screening for desired disease resistance and other beneficial traits, and then evaluation of superior selections and their wine making potential under field conditions for several years in different regions before release.